MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Clear-MgBetaUserPresence.md

 If it is the user's only presence session, a successful clearPresence changes the user's presence to Offline/Offline.
 Read more about presence sessions and their time-out and expiration.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Clear-MgUserPresence](/powershell/module/Microsoft.Graph.Users.Actions/Clear-MgUserPresence?view=graph-powershell-1.0)

 ## SYNTAX